JanneMattila/www/docs/_posts/2024/12/2024-12-29-advent-of-code-visualizations.markdown

 _Again_, I want to give a big shout out to [Eric Wastl](https://twitter.com/ericwastl) for creating 10th Advent of Code event.
 Every year it manages to surprise me how well arranged event it is and how amazing puzzles you get to solve during December.

+Already waiting for next year.
+See you there!